Protect Your Privacy – Stop Your Voice Assistant From Always Listening

 Siri – how to turn off the listening mode for Siri

-Got to the settings app on your iPhone.
+Go to the Settings app on your iPhone.
 Then scroll down and tap Siri & Search.
 Then look for Listen for “Hey Siri” and toggle the switch next to that.
 You can also prevent Siri from activating by turning off the “Allow Siri when locked” feature.

 Google has account activity controls that give you control over what is saved